 User Experience (2,5/5)

 We have mixed feelings about Bitskins’ user interface.
 First of all, it's clear that the website design is not the most modern, and it just doesn't look good.
 Well, at least it’s clear and simple to use, but seriously, it doesn't look appealing.
-Another thing we really dislike about Bitskins is that you have to go through a KYC (Know Your Customer) verification process to withdraw your money.
+Another thing we really dislike about Bitskins is that you have to go through a KYC verification (Know Your Customer) process to withdraw money.